MattThommes/amplify-react-app/readme/README.dev.md

 If you haven’t configured credentials, you can run `aws configure` to create a profile.

 ### Initialize new Amplify app

-🚨 If at anytime you think the Amplify setup is messed up, run `amplify delete` to delete the entire app.
-This will also remove any cloud resources it created.
-If you do this, it will also delete the amplify directory locally, so you will have to re-sync your code with git origin/remote.

 ⚠️ Update file [amplify/.config/project-config.json](../amplify/.config/project-config.json).
 This is a critical first step to avoid using the template name (“templatetest20251130”) for the Amplify app.